 No matter how many layers you wear, it’s always important that the clothes are not too loose.
-Tight, form-fitting garments keep you warm and increase your mobility.
+Elastic garments with a tight, ergonomic fit keep you warm and increase your freedom of movement.
 Furthermore, tight clothes eliminate the risk for your poles to get stuck in flapping pants.

 Evedalsgatan 5, SE-504 35